ayoskip/yelp/README.md

-# yelpHTML and CSS markup of Yelp site completed for bootcamp.
+# HTML and CSS markup of Yelp site completed for bootcamp.
 Download code, visit jsbin.com and copy and paste HTML/CSS code into corresponding areas.

 **Link to project:**